leeyamin/model_robustness/README.md

 # Auditing LLMs Robustness

+## TL;DR
+This repo audits how consistently an LLM answers the same question when it’s phrased in different ways.
+It generates probe questions, collects the model’s answers, and scores both consistency (robustness) and correctness (accuracy).
+It’s domain-agnostic by design; the included PoC showcases a medical QA dataset.

+- **What you get**: Robustness and accuracy scores per question and per probe set.
+- **How it works**: Rephrase the original question into multiple semantically similar probes, get answers from the audited model, then measure answer similarity and accuracy with Ragas-based metrics.

+## Introduction

 As Large Language Models (LLMs) continue to integrate deeply into our daily lives, ensuring their **robustness**, **reliability**, and **consistency** is crucial.
 This project provides a comprehensive framework for auditing the robustness of LLMs.